- Higher Education Spaces Mentally & Physically Safe

 - Elected women councillors in KDMC are supporting and joining Anubhuti’s work for gender-friendly policies.

-- A cultural group named ‘Badlache Parv’ formed of youth leaders who use songs, theater, etc. to take awareness of constitutional values & rights to interiors.
+- A cultural group named ‘Badlache Parv’ formed of youth leaders who use songs, theatre, etc. to take awareness of constitutional values & rights to interiors.

 - Over 6000 people reached directly through youth-led campaigns on Constitution Literacy, POSH Act 2013, Mental Healthcare Act 2017, etc. in communities and public events.